TehKitti/Maunz/README.md

 *uuid [username] - Will return the Minecraft UUID of the username you requested.

 *bulliedme [username] - Did somebody bully you?
 This will send them a link to stop with their bullying ways.

+*trello - Links you to the Trello board of Maunz.
+Feature requests and bug reports can be made here.

 Premium account status grabbed from http://axis.iaero.me and UUID's grabbed from http://fishbans.com/docs.php